MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 ### Source

-The **Source** directive defines the source of the data you're collecting.
-This is where you define the details of your log file.
+The **Source** directive defines the source of the data you're collecting which is where you define the details of your log file.
 Fluentd picks up each record written to the source and submits an event for it into Fluentd's routing engine.
 Specify a tag here in this directive.
 The tag is a string that is used as the directions for Fluentd's internal routing engine to correlate different directives.

 The following example shows syslog records collected and tagged for processing by Operations Manager.